Having a Baby With Us

 Filling out forms will be the last thing on your mind when you arrive at the hospital in labor.
 That’s why we offer all of our moms-to-be who are planning to deliver their baby with us the opportunity to preregister for delivery.
 Unfortunately, because some forms require a witness, preregistration is not available online or by mail.

-Preregistration is available with one the members of our Patient Business Department Monday-Friday from 7:30 a.m. to 5 p.m. at our main Admitting Office, located on the first floor of Winnie Palmer Hospital for Women & Babies.
-If you have any questions regarding preregistration, please call 321.843.1800.
+Preregistration is available at our Patient Business Department, Monday–Friday from 8:00 am to 4:30 pm at our main Admitting Office, located on the first floor of Winnie Palmer Hospital for Women & Babies.
+Typically, our busiest hours for preregistration are from 11:00 am to 4:30 pm.
+Therefore, for shorter wait times, we recommend preregistering between 8:00 am and 11:00 am.
+Please bring your insurance card and photo ID to preregister.
+If you have any questions regarding preregistration, call 321.843.1800.
 You can also register in advance if you receive care in our Labor and Delivery Triage Department at any time during your pregnancy.

 3. Don’t Leave Home Without Them!